ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 - Prio 1: invariants
 - Prio 1: move "Complexity analysis" to common discussion section later
 - Prio 1: move "Queues as pairs of stacks" to common discussion section later
-- Prio 1: move "Case study: sorting linked list" to new Online Section
+- Prio 1: update figures
 :::

 A linked list is a kind of "distributed" data structure,